Zeroeh/udp-mitm/README.md

 If you do not understand the above 2 concepts or want to see visually, please see [diagram1.png](https://github.com/Zeroeh/udp-mitm/blob/master/diagram1.png).

-(These notes are currently linux specific.
+(These notes are linux specific.
 Other OS details will come soon when I get more testing done)

 0. Download the [python test script](https://github.com/Zeroeh/udp-mitm/blob/master/test/test_script.py) to the host machine and the [NTP golang script](https://github.com/Zeroeh/udp-mitm/blob/master/test/main.go) to the intercept.
 When the steps refer to the bash scripts to run, please look [here](https://github.com/Zeroeh/udp-mitm/blob/master/disregard.txt) for the commands to run.
 I don't have the bash scripts set up yet.
 1. Set up the intercept and host machines by going to ethernet settings and sharing the connection.
 See how to do this [here](https://askubuntu.com/questions/359856/share-wireless-internet-connection-through-ethernet) or [here](https://askubuntu.com/questions/22835/how-to-network-two-ubuntu-computers-using-ethernet-without-a-router), or you can just google "linux share internet connection through ethernet"